LATEST EDITS AND UPDATES: MARCH 2019

 Chocolate is everybody’s favourite treat, am I right?
 Whether you’re a fan of dark, milk or white chocolate, the sweet treat always manages to put a smile on everyone’s face, especially mine.
 I always bring back local bars of chocolate as travel souvenirs.
 My collection grows (see photo below) then disappears again (because I eat it).
 It’s a true struggle to keep it replenished but with these great Montreal chocolate shops, I have no issues with finding great chocolates.

-Divine Chocolatier: For over 22 years, chocolatier Richard Zwierzynski has specialized in the time-honoured traditions of classic chocolate-making by hand and in small batches to ensure freshness.
+Divine Chocolatier: For over two decades, chocolatier Richard Zwierzynski has specialized in the time-honoured traditions of classic chocolate-making by hand and in small batches to ensure freshness.

 Chocolats Geneviève Grandbois (Atwater Market): Geneviève Grandbois is one of the pioneer artisanal chocolate makers in Montreal.
 Her elegant confections lay like jewels in beautiful packagings and her whimsical flavour combinations are always a delight to discover.